cyclus/cyclus.github.com/source/cep/cep2.rst

 Abstract
 ========
-The purpose of this CEP is to clearly deliniate the purpose -- technical and cultural -- of the various projects which make up the *Cyclus* ecosystem.
+The purpose of this CEP is to clearly delineate the purpose -- technical and cultural -- of the various projects which make up the *Cyclus* ecosystem.
 Projects, for purposes here, are unique entities which have independent lifetimes and central concerns.
 Many projects may try to tackle the same concern but no